kubeshop/testkube/docs/executor-custom.md

 - URI - Testkube will get the content of the file defined by the uri.
 - Git related content - Testkube will checkout the repo content in the current directory.

+To be able to proceed with this guide, Testkube should be installed.
+Review the Testkube [installation instructions](/testkube/installing/).

 We have created a simple NodeJS executor.

 The executor will get the URI and try to call the HTTP GET method on the passed value, and will return: